top of page

 This includes motions to adjudicate, motions to revoke, and violation of probation matters in Cameron County.

-Janie defends clients throughout South Texas, including Brownsville criminal defense cases and Harlingen criminal matters.
+Janie represents clients throughout Cameron County, including Brownsville criminal defense cases and Harlingen criminal matters.

 Quick answers to the questions we hear most—so you know what to do next.